electrickery/pxdisk_mega/README.md

  	P[dw]            - write protect drive d; w=0 RW, w=1 RO
  	R                - temp reset Arduino

-Note that most changes made are not persistent and will be lost when switching off or resetting the floppy emulator.
+Note that most changes made with these tools are not persistent (image creation being the exception) and will be lost when switching off or resetting the floppy emulator.
 The default settings are images **D.IMG**, **E.IMG**, **F.IMG** and **G.IMG** for the drives and all drives are writable.